team-thunderfoot/reveal-content/README.md

 ## JS Options

-• element (required): represents the element that will be animated.
+• `element` (required): represents the element that will be animated.
 It's the only required option.

-• animation: Allows customizing the animation options for the element.
+• `animationOptions`: Allows customizing the animation options for the element.
 It includes the following properties:

--   autoAlpha: The initial opacity of the element.
+-   `autoAlpha`: The initial opacity of the element.
 It defaults to 0.
--   y: The displacement on the Y-axis for the animation.
+-   `y`: The displacement on the Y-axis for the animation.
 It defaults to 30.
--   duration: The duration of the animation in seconds.
+-   `duration`: The duration of the animation in seconds.
 It defaults to 0.75.
--   ease: The easing function to control the animation's acceleration.
+-   `ease`: The easing function to control the animation's acceleration.
 It defaults to "power2.out".

+• `startFrom`: Sets the starting point of the ScrollTrigger.
+It accepts a string value representing the ScrollTrigger's starting position.
+Defaults to "top 80%" if not provided.

+• `markers`: Enables or disables ScrollTrigger markers.
+It accepts a boolean value.
+Defaults to false if not provided.

+• `timeline`: Sets the timeline function (from(), to(), fromTo()) for animation.
+It accepts a string value.
+Defaults to "from" if not provided.

 ## Usefull Events